 Methamphetamine is a highly addictive and powerful stimulant that impacts the central nervous system.
-Known by its street name such as crystal and ice, this drug is a bitter-tasting, odorless, white crystalline powder that is water and alcohol soluble.
+Known by its street names like crystal and ice, this drug is a bitter-tasting, odorless, white crystalline powder that is water and alcohol soluble.

 Methamphetamine is a controlled substance in the United States.
 However, it can be legally obtained through a non-refillable prescription.
 The drug, in far lower doses taken by abusers, has been specified for the treatment of attention deficit disorder (ADHD) and in weight-loss treatments.

 The cut-off level in drug screening is the point where a negative and positive test results are separated.
 This screening cut-off level is determined to establish that point where the detection of drug is far from false positives readings.
 An initial negative reading does not essentially mean that the sample is drug free, but that the concentration level of drug in the sample is below the cut-off level.

 The initial screening cut-off level for Methamphetamine is 100ng/ml.
 Detection time for single use is up to 48 hours, and for long-term use is from 7 to 10 days.

 If the initial test is positive, a confirmation test is required.
 The cut-off level for meth is at this point 500ng/ml.